timcastillogill/ElecVerse_Frontend_LightBulb/README.md

 2. Starting the cart with 1 item, I would put forward that the basket should start with 0 items

 3. The cart summary should have a checkout button to allow the user to move onto the payment section of the user flow.

+4. Animations and UX features such as an animated shake when something is added to cart.